E-learning and LMS blog articles

 It’s important not to overcomplicate your learning platform when it comes to mobile learning.
 As mentioned above, keep in mind the size of the screen and steer clear of ‘clutter’.
 Map out the journey of the user and only include the necessary elements.

 Make sure everything that is important to the learner is easily accessible with a navigation bar.
 This could include their user profile, enrolled courses, notifications or downloaded content.
 It’s best to keep a user’s current learning on the home page so it’s readily available and easy to access.
-Make it even easier for mobile users to access the learning platform by allowing single sign on support.

-A functionality that comes as standard with most entertainment or education apps such as Spotify or Audible is the ability to download content for offline use.
-One of the biggest benefits of mobile learning is that users can learn anywhere at any time however, this isn’t always the case if they need internet access to complete lessons.
+A functionality that comes as standard with most entertainment or education apps, such as Spotify or Audible is the ability to download content for offline use.
+One of the biggest benefits of mobile learning is that users can learn anywhere at any time; however, this isn’t always the case if they need internet access to complete lessons.
 Enabling users to learn offline takes the flexibility of mobile learning one significant step further.

 A modern LMS will allow you to enable users to download SCORM activities to complete offline.
-An LMS such as Totara Learn offers a Totara Mobile app which includes a custom-built offline player for SCORM activities, meaning learners can complete courses offline and then submit their answers and completion once they’re back online.
+An LMS such as Totara Learn offers a Totara Mobile app, which includes a custom-built offline player for SCORM activities, meaning learners can complete courses offline and then submit their answers and completion once they’re back online.

 Using analytics, you can track user behaviour across your ‘standard’ e-learning platform and your mobile platform.
 It’s worthwhile comparing data to see how results and e-learning practices might differ across these platforms.